How Bristol City Council transformed its services by listening to its users

 It knew it had to do two things:

 improve the customer experience

-deliver a better service – but with fewer staff, for less money
+deliver a better service – but with less staff, for less money

 The council’s urgent need was to reimagine its services.
 It knew there were big challenges ahead – but also an opportunity to do things in a radically different way.

 Collaborative workshop to develop digital design principles

 To move forward we had to understand what people needed – users, as well as people within the council.
 We started with a rigorous discovery process.

 We went into Bristol and watched people engaging with different services.
 We asked them about their experiences.
 We talked to people at the council’s customer service points, in taxi ranks, in car parks, at bus stops, in libraries, in community centres and in people’s homes.
 We asked them how they experienced the services, where difficulties arose, what worried them and frustrated them most, how they would like to use them in future.

 What we were really doing was finding out what it felt like to use the council’s services as this was a perspective that was lacking within the council itself – just as it is in many public and private sector organisations.

 A scale of vulnerability